samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 # Angular/TypeScript

 - What is TypeScript?
+   * Typescript is a superset of Java developed by Microsoft as an OOP version of JavaScript.
+   * TypeScript introduces many core features such as interfaces, statically typed, strongly typed.
+   * TypeScript cannot be run natively in browser but is instead trans-piled into JavaScript.

 - What is the Angular framework?

 - How to create new project in Angular?

 - What is a directive in Angular?
+   * a directive in angular manipulates templates.
+   * in other words a directive manipulates or modified behavior of elements in the DOM

 - What bindings do you know in Angular?
+   * Property binding -
+   * Event Binding -

 - What is a service in angular?
+   * A service is an object that is only instantiated once and that instance is used throughout the apps life
+   * They hold logic for the business layer and can be injected into multiple components.

 - How to inject services in Angular Component?
+   * use the @Injectable() on the service
+   * in the component add it to the constructor and import the service
 - Differences between JavaScript and TypeScript?

 # Personal/Behavioral/Soft Skills